hecksalmonids/geode/README.md

 # Geode: A Clunky Modular Bot Framework for Discordrb With a Database

-Geode is a modular bot framework I made for [discordrb](https://github.com/meew0/discordrb), built from [cluster](https://github.com/410757864530-dead-salmonids/cluster).
-It also includes [SQLite](https://www.sqlite.org/index.html) database integration.
+Geode is a modular bot framework I made for [discordrb](https://github.com/meew0/discordrb), and is a modification of [cluster](https://github.com/410757864530-dead-salmonids/cluster).
+It includes [SQLite](https://www.sqlite.org/index.html) database integration.

 I created Geode because I decided Cluster wasn't complicated enough already